-- Continued processing submittals, RFIs, and SSWPs. - Completed installation of conduit and wire inside the maintenance building near Track 5. - Started shoring for the catch basins at the maintenance pit and installed catch basins at the north pit. - Completed installation of storm drain line including the 22-inch sleeve and pipe. - Parts Storage Warehouse building steel was delivered - Proven continued working on design for the boosted water line - Removal of the Class II soil, ballast and Sub-ballast from the Track 5 area - Worked on various Change Order work - Demolished the existing transition slab at the north pit - Demolished the existing pit wall and footing
+- Continued processing submittals, RFIs, and SSWPs. - Started shoring for the catch basins at the maintenance pit and installed catch basins at the north pit. - ProVen continued working on shoring design for the boosted water line and the shallow fire sprinkler line. - Completed removal of the Class II soil, ballast, and sub-ballast from the Track 5 area. - Worked on various Change Order work. - Completed partial excavation of south pit. - Completed backfill/infill of the slope at the boosted water line. - Completed installation of the industrial waste line at the north pit. - Completed compaction of base rock at the south pit. - Completed waterproofing of the pit footing. - Worked on Field Instruction 025 at Parts Storage Warehouse (PSW) for the power feed final connection. - Graded ramps at the PSW and installed rebar for the ramps.

-- Start erection of the Parts Storage Warehouse Building. - Design of the shoring for the shallow fire sprinkler line. - Begin partial excavation of the South Pit. - Start backfill/infill of slope for boosted water line on Time and Material. - Continue off-haul of Class II soil, ballast, and bub-ballast. - Install the industrial waste line at the north pit. - Compact the base rock at the north pit. - Waterproof the pit footing. - Install the trench drain at the north pit.